jmbatrina/cs140-project1-rsdl/README.md

 ## **Description**
 For this Operating Systems project, we had to augment MIT's xv6 round-robin scheduler with Con Kolivas' Rotating Staircase DeadLine (RSDL) scheduler.
+Main languages used are C and x86 assembly.

 The RSDL uses an Active set and an Expired set alongside the process table as scheduling heuristics to help decide which process to run next in a more fair and heuristic manner.